Historic Angels Flight is known as the world's shortest railway.

 Cathedral of our Lady of the Angels is adjacent to Grand Park, and is architecturally stunning.

 Attractions near the bottom station, at Angels Flight

-The Last Bookstore is an LA icon.
-It's housed inside a 22,000 square foot historic bank with a vault.
-The creative book displays attract lots of interest.
+The Last Bookstore is an LA icon, housed inside a 22,000 square foot historic bank with a vault.
+The art installations created from books, attract lots of interest.

 Grand Central Market opened in 1917 and is the perfect location for a meal or snack.
 Grab a coffee and taste delicious food offerings from around the world.